 Your doctor will provide information about how to keep your incision clean, how to manage fatigue and pain, and when to do breathing exercises.
 Be sure to follow your doctor’s recommendations for walking and maintaining appropriate amounts of activity.

 Many people who have surgery for lung cancer experience depression and anxiety afterward.
-Postoperative symptoms can worsen psychological distress.
+It can be challenging to balance lung cancer treatment with everyday life, and postoperative symptoms can make psychological distress worse.
 Talk with your health care team if you need help addressing mental health issues related to your lobectomy.
 Your doctors can provide referrals for mental health evaluation and treatment.

-Complications may arise after a lobectomy.
-The most common problem is a prolonged air leak in the lung, which occurs in 15 percent to 18 percent of pulmonary resections.
+There may be complications after a lobectomy.
+The most common complication of lobectomy is an ongoing air leak in the lung, which happens after 15 percent to 18 percent of lobectomy procedures.
 The risk is higher among people with emphysema.

 Other less common complications include:

-Are you living with lung cancer?
-Do you have questions about lobectomy?
+Have you had a lobectomy for lung cancer?
+What tips would you offer others facing this surgery about what to expect and how best to prepare?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.